shashankpritam/Insertion-Bias-TE/Validation_7_Insertion_Bias.md

 ```

-    This box plot represents the distribution of average TE (Transposable Elements) insertions across different insertion bias levels for all replicates.
+The distribution of average TE (Transposable Elements) insertions across different insertion bias levels for all replicates.
 The x-axis shows the different Insertion Bias levels ranging from -100 to 100.
-The y-axis represents the average TE insertions for each bias level.
-Each box on the plot provides a summary of the average TE insertions for a specific bias level, where the box represents the interquartile range (IQR), the line inside the box is the median, and the whiskers represent the range of the data.

-    The box plots summarize the data's central tendency, dispersion, and skewness by displaying the distribution's quartiles.
-Outliers, defined as data points that fall outside of the 1.5 * IQR range, are represented as individual points.
+The y-axis represents the average TE insertions in the piRNA Cluster (Blue Dots for Observed Value and Orange line for Expected value) for each bias level.

 ![Validation Plot A](images/2023_06_29_Validation_7a.png)